-Located on the left-hand side of the HTC Vive, the headset also bears a LED to indicate its current state.
+The left-hand side of the HTC Vive headset also bears a LED to indicate its current state.
 This can be a quick way to diagnose a problem or find a fix to a more complex issue.

 - Green: Your HTC Vive is ready for use.

 - Dim Green: Your HTC Vive is ready for use, but your headset has timed out into standby mode.
 To wake up your headset, move your headset within view of the base stations or start a VR application.

 - Red/Blinking Red: This state is entered due to a physical hardware error or driver error.

 - Off: The LED for your HTC Vive will be off when no power is being supplied to the headset.